Denver Burn Injury Lawyer Who Understands the Claims Process

 At Levine Law, we are committed to helping accident victims with burns recover just compensation.
 We understand the consequences burn victims face, and we know how important – how critically important – it is that our clients win the compensation they deserve.
 If you or a loved one suffered severe burns in an accident in Denver, we want to help you.
 We have recovered millions of dollars for our clients, and we will devote personal attention to your case to ensure that we seek the largest possible financial recovery based upon our knowledge and experience.

 Understanding the Degrees of Burns

-- Fourth-Degree Burns – Fourth-degree burns cause damage beyond the skin, damaging the underling muscle and nerve tissue as well.
+Fourth-degree burns cause damage beyond the skin, damaging the underlying muscle and nerve tissue as well.
 Individuals who experience fourth-degree burns will often go into shock and be at risk for a variety of significant long-term complications.

-We help our clients recover just compensation for burns sustained in all types of accidents, and we also have extensive experience assisting clients who have faced unnecessary complications from severe burns due to medical malpractice.
+We help our clients recover just compensation for burns sustained in all types of accidents, and we also have extensive experience assisting clients who have faced unnecessary complications from severe burns and other catastrophic injuries due to medical malpractice.
 For more information, schedule a free consultation today.

-If you would like to speak with a Denver injury attorney at Levine Law, contact us to schedule your complimentary initial consultation.
-You can reach us 24/7, so call our law offices at (303) 333-8000 or request an appointment online now.
+If you would like to speak with a Denver burn injury attorney at Levine Law, contact us to schedule your complimentary initial consultation.
+You can reach us 24/7, so call our law offices at 303-333-8000 or request an appointment online now.